Weak hyperbolicity of cube complexes and quasi-arboreal groups: Introduction

 The set $\mathcal W$ of hyperplanes in a CAT(0) cube complex $\widetilde X$ admits a \emph{crossing} relation and, more generally, a \emph{contact} relation: distinct hyperplanes $W_1,W_2\in\mathcal W$ \emph{contact} if they have dual 1-cubes $c_1,c_2$ that have a common 0-cube.
 In particular, $W_1$ and $W_2$ contact if they \emph{cross}, which happens when $c_1$ and $c_2$ form the corner of a 2-cube.
 The contact relation is encoded in a \emph{contact graph} $\Gamma$, whose vertex set is $\mathcal W$ and whose edges correspond to contacting pairs of hyperplanes.
 The crossing relation gives a \emph{crossing graph} $\Delta\subseteq\Gamma$, with the same vertex set, whose edges correspond to crossing pairs of hyperplanes.

-The goal of this paper is to describe some properties of the contact graph and illustrate some of its uses in studying CAT(0) cube complexes and cubulated groups.
+The goal of this paper is to describe some properties of the contact graph and illustrate some uses of the contact graph and disc diagrams in studying CAT(0) cube complexes and cubulated groups.
 A geometric advantage of examining the contact graph is that, unlike the crossing graph, it is always connected.
 Moreover, in Section~\ref{sec:quasitree}, we prove the following:

 \begin{thmA} The contact graph $\Gamma$ associated to a CAT(0) cube complex $\widetilde X$ is quasi-isometric to a tree. \end{thmA}

 Hence cubulating a group entails construction of an action on a quasi-tree.
 Theorem~\ref{thm:HGisQT} can be deduced from Manning's ``bottleneck'' condition characterizing quasi-trees~\cite{ManningPseudocharacters}; we also give a more constructive proof using disc diagram techniques, by constructing a \emph{graded root tree} $\mathcal T$ and exhibiting a quasi-isometry $\Gamma\rightarrow\mathcal T$ which grades the hyperplanes by the distances of their images to a specified base vertex in $\mathcal T$.